Identifying the Recurrence of Sleep Apnea Using a Harmonic Hidden Markov Model: Analysis of the Airflow Trace Data

-We fitted our oscillatory HDP-HMM to the time series displayed in Figure \ref{fig:human_breathing_trace_intro} for 100,000 iterations, 60,000 of which were discarded as burn-in, where at each iteration, we carried out 10 reversible-jump MCMC updates for each instantiated set of emission parameters.
-The truncation level $K_{\text{max}}$ was set to 10, whereas the maximum number of frequencies per state $d_{\text{max}}$ was fixed to 3.
-The rate of the Poisson prior for the number of frequencies is set equal to $10^{-2}$, the prior on the self-transition proportion $\rho$ is specified as Beta $(10^{\,3}, 1)$ and the rest of the parameterization is chosen as in Section \ref{sec:illustrative_example_simul}.
-The posterior distribution over the number of states had a mode at 7, with posterior probabilities $\hat{\pi} \, (\, k = 6 \, | \, \bm{y}) = 21\%$, $\hat{\pi} \, (\, k = 7 \, | \, \bm{y}) = 77\%$ and $\hat{\pi} \, (\, k = 8 \, | \, \bm{y}) = 2\%$.
-Indeed, it is conceivable that the state corresponding to \textit{normal} breathing (i.e. neither apnea or hypopnea) may exhibit more than one distinct periodic pattern, which justifies the need to use a nonparametric HMM. \cite{paz2013acute} reported at least 13 forms of breathing patterns including forms of apnea.
-Figure \ref{fig:human_breathing_trace} shows the fitted signal (yellow line) along with a 95\% credible interval obtained from the posterior sample and the estimated hidden state sequence (piecewise horizontal line), where we highlight our model estimate for apnea state (red) and hypopnea state (blue) while reporting the ground truth at the top of the plot.
-Conditional on the modal number of regimes, the number of periodicities belonging to apnea and hypopnea had a posterior mode at 2 and 3, respectively.
+The posterior distribution over the number of states had a mode at 6, with posterior probabilities $\hat{\pi} \, (\, k = 6 \, | \, \bm{y}) = 94\%$, $\hat{\pi} \, (\, k = 7 \, | \, \bm{y}) = 5\%$ and $\hat{\pi} \, (\, k = 8 \, | \, \bm{y}) = 1\%$.
+Indeed, it is conceivable that the state corresponding to \textit{normal} breathing (i.e. neither apnea or hypopnea) may exhibit more than one distinct periodic pattern, which further justifies the need to use a nonparametric HMM. \cite{paz2013acute} reported at least 13 forms of breathing patterns including forms of apnea.
+Figure \ref{fig:human_breathing_trace} shows the estimated hidden state sequence (piecewise horizontal line), where we highlight our model estimate for apnea state (red) and hypopnea state (blue) while reporting the ground truth at the top of the plot.
+We have also included a posterior predictive graphical check consisting of the airflow trace alongside 20 draws from the estimated posterior predictive \citep{gelman2014bayesian}, where the latter is obtained by first drawing a sample path, and then, conditioned on the hidden state sequence, the predicted values are simulated from the appropriate emission distributions.
+Our model seems to be able to capture the underlying signal that characterizes this time series.
+Conditional on the modal number of regimes, the number of periodicities belonging to apnea and hypopnea had a posterior mode at 3 and 2, respectively.
 Conditional on the modal number of frequencies, Table \ref{table:estimate_parameter_apnea_hypopnea} displays the posterior mean and standard deviation of periodicities (in seconds) and powers that characterize the two states classified as apnea and hypopnea, showing that apnea instances seem to be characterized by larger periods and lower amplitude than hypopnea.